ProgramDG/Forensic_Clueword_Extractor/replit.md

-✓ **NEW: 4-file output per clueword** when bandpass filtering is enabled ✓ **NEW: Animated progress bar** during analysis generation ✓ **NEW: Local setup scripts** for easy offline deployment
+✓ **NEW: 4-file output per clueword** when bandpass filtering is enabled ✓ **NEW: Animated progress bar** during analysis generation ✓ **NEW: Local setup scripts** for easy offline deployment ✓ **NEW: Fixed Word document table format** - removed redundant clueword column from control side ✓ **NEW: Standalone EXE creation guide** with PyInstaller, Auto-py-to-exe, and Electron methods

 ## System Architecture